THE BRIDGE ACADEMY WELLNESS PLAN

 Meal Times and Scheduling

-The Bridge Academy will allow students at least twenty minutes of seat time for lunch.
+Lunch at The Bridge Academy is 30 minutes long which allows students at least twenty minutes of seat time.

 Bridge Academy will not schedule tutoring, club, or organizational meetings or activities during mealtimes, unless students may eat during such activities.